Home » Texas Divorce Mediation Lawyers

 At Sisemore Law Firm, P.C., in Fort Worth, Texas, we focus on providing counsel to our clients, tailored to the unique issues that are driving their case to mediation.
 Our attorneys have experience with all aspects of dispute resolution in divorce and are prepared to pursue an outcome that is in the best interest of you and your children.
 Call us for a consultation at (817) 336-4444.

-At our firm, we have successfully resolved complex divorces involving complicated financial and children’s issues for our clients.
+At our firm, we have successfully taught clients how to protect yourself in a divorce financially and how to protect your children.
 You can rely on us to consider all of the issues in your divorce and make sure that any mediated agreement is truly in your best interest.
-If mediation is not able to produce a sufficient result, we have the skills and resources to aggressively pursue your interests at trial to ensure you receive the best possible outcome.
+If mediation is not able to produce a sufficient result, we have the skills and resources to know how to win in divorce court to ensure you receive the best possible outcome.
 Contact our Fort Worth divorce mediation lawyers for a case consultation to discuss your concerns and get answers about the divorce mediation process.
 Call (817) 336-4444 or contact us online to arrange your consultation.

 The mediator acts as a facilitator to help you resolve issues.
 He or she does not make decisions for you.
 Once you and the other party come to an agreement, the mediator prepares a Mediated Settlement Agreement (MSA), which both spouses, their attorneys and the mediator sign.
 An Agreed Final Decree of Divorce can then be prepared, after which it must be signed by the divorcing parties, their attorneys and the judge in order to finalize the divorce.